synaptrixai/SpiLLI/README.md

 | **SpiLLI SDK** | Python library/framework for building decentralized AI applications |
 | **SpiLLIHost** | Sandboxed AI Runner that turns a machine into a host node, serving AI models to the network |

 Computers running SpiLLIHost provide a collection of decentralized host nodes across the internet hosting AI models.
-Users and developers connect to the best available host at runtime using applications built with SpiLLI SDK for their requested AI resources.
+Users and developers are automatically connected to the best available host at runtime for applications built with SpiLLI SDK for their requested AI resources.

 ---